 Financial literacy programs are used as tools to analyze and provide knowledge to individuals in allocating their financial resources.
 It also aids in better educating and preparing students to manage these financial resources during and after their time at school.
 It is especially important given the current state of the economy, which has impacted Canada’s economic growth and students’ ability to obtain meaningful employment after graduation.

-To help students succeed in money management and enhance financial literacy Ryerson University Financial Services has developed a financial literacy course geared towards students.
-The course will allow students to gain a strong foundation in financial literacy; more specifically the financial components of budgeting, banking, credit, paying for school and life after school.
+To help students succeed in money management and enhance financial literacy Ryerson University Financial Services and the Ryerson University Library developed a financial literacy workshop series geared towards students.
+The workshop will allow students to gain a strong foundation in financial literacy; more specifically the financial components of budgeting, banking, credit, paying for school and life after school.

 In this handbook you will find information about managing your money during and after school.
 We know that money is important and it takes strong skill sets and discipline to manage your money.
 Like most skills it requires practice.
 Without applying financial literacy skills it is likely that you will at some point in your life experience financial distress.
-This course will help you mitigate that risk
+This workshop series will help you mitigate that risk.

 Andres, J., Wahab, A., Furchner, D., Sheikh, N., & Banerjee, S. (Eds.).
 (2018).
 RU debt free: A guide to managing your personal finances.
 (From the Financial Literacy Student Handbook)Toronto, ON: Ryerson University